Untitled Artwork

 Interior designer Michelle Patterson's star is on the rise—and she's using Dropbox and Dropbox Sign to stay organized as bigger projects come her way.

-Do you have a friend whose apartment is so stunning, you asked them to design your home?
+Do you have a friend whose apartment is so stunning, you had to have them design your home?
 For a growing number of L.A. and New York-based creatives, Michelle Patterson is that person.
 She’s even built a business—Koi Design Studio, an interior design and art consultancy she opened last year—through word-of-mouth referrals from her friends.

 The jobs tend to start with a text from a friend, says Patterson: “Hey, I know someone who’s looking for an interior designer.”